KaizokuStrawHat/thestu/README.md

-A timetable project (combined soon with dashboard component)
+A timetable project (combined soon with dashboard component to display stats of classes, teachers, and students)